serrayon/CSRF-/README.md

 Labs are meant to run on the portswigger server copy past html into body section of "Go to exploit server" section

-possible to run localy just change SSl settings or clear cache python3 -m http.server
+possible to run localy, in bash enter:

+python3 -m http.server

+If error occurs, clear browser cache, change SSL settings disable antivirus